 Tax expert Amanda Swales from GoSimple discusses the pros and cons of submitting your Self Assessment tax return in different ways.

-HMRC use the information in your Self Assessment to conduct a calculation of the tax you’re liable to pay.
-Once upon a time, putting pen to paper and popping your form in the post was the most popular and practical way to submit a Self Assessment.
+HMRC use the information in your Self Assessment return to conduct a calculation of the tax you’re liable to pay.
+Once upon a time, putting pen to paper and popping your form in the post was the most popular and practical way to submit a Self Assessment return.
 But in the modern climate, income and expenditure streams have become more diversified and complex, not to mention digitally-focused.

 Nowadays, there are as many as four different Self Assessment options: paper returns, direct submission via HMRC, using an accountant, and tax software.
 Here, we take a closer look at them all:

 Paper returns have shifted from the most utilised tax return method to perhaps the least popular of all.
 Over the next few years, paper submissions are actually going to be phased out entirely, but for the time being, sending a Self Assessment via post remains an option.